APJansen/TDUr/README.md

 Now how do we update our estimate of the value function?
 We do this using _Temporal Difference (TD) Learning_, whose basic premise is that future states have more information than present states.
 The logic is that a. they are closer to the final win/loss state, and b. they have experienced more environment dynamics.
+In the extreme case, the game has finished and we know the outcome.

+---TODO: work in bootstrapping

 So what we can do is compute the value of the current state, ![equation](https://latex.codecogs.com/gif.latex?v(S_t)), and then take a step (using the policy whose value we're estimating), and compute the value ![equation](https://latex.codecogs.com/gif.latex?v(S_{t+1})) there.
 Assuming that the latter is more accurate, we want to update our estimate to move ![equation](https://latex.codecogs.com/gif.latex?v(S_t)) closer to ![equation](https://latex.codecogs.com/gif.latex?v(S_{t+1})).
 In other words we want to minimize ![equation](https://latex.codecogs.com/gif.latex?(v(S_t&plus;1)&space;-&space;v(S_t))^2), but only through ![equation](https://latex.codecogs.com/gif.latex?v(S_t)).
 Now v is a neural network, parametrized by weights w, so we can do this using gradient descent, resulting in the weight update